Alesse, Seasonique, Portia and weight gain

 Apri, Marvelon and weight gain

 Apri and Marvelon both contain ethinyl estradiol and desogestrel.
 Desogestrel is a synthetic progesterone used in third generation pills.
-This means Apri and Isibloom were created to try and reduce certain side effects associated with second generation pills.
+This means Apri and Marvelon were created to try and reduce certain side effects associated with second generation pills.

 There are no specific studies on Apri and weight gain.
 Common side effects associated with Apri include tender breasts, discharge, reduced acne, headaches and vaginal dryness.

 What about Marvelon and weight gain?
 Weight gain is listed as a side effect on the Marvelon patient information leaflet, but weight may also naturally fluctuate during the menstrual cycle.
 If you do experience uncomfortable side effects, discuss switching the pill with your doctor or prescriber.